 Since the early 19th Century, Paul Jaboulet Ainé has been synonymous with quality wine in the Rhône Valley.
 Jaboulet’s Hermitages - white and red - and most of their upper wines - are the stuff of legend.
 The famous Rhone winery was bought by the Frey family in 2006.
 The Freys, owners of Chateau la Lagune in Bordeaux, saw the potential of the vineyards.
 They brought renewed energy to this corner of France and to one of its greatest names.

 The Domaine de Thalabert Crozes-Hermitage, as the Oxford Companion to Wine describes it, remains the "appellation's principal standard bearer".
 It has long been seen as having the quality of nearby Hermitage, particularly in good vintages, at only a small fraction of the price.
-See this link for an excellent guided tasting of the 2012 vintage by one of the world's leading sommeliers.

 The Crozes-Hermitage vineyard is the largest of all the northern Rhône Valley appellations.
 It extends over 11 communes situated in the Drôme, on the left bank of the Rhône.
 Domaine de Thalabert has belonged to the Maison Paul Jaboulet Aîné since 1834.
 It is situated on the plain, and is the oldest in the appellation.